alistairshaw/name-exploder/readme.md

 ## Attaching your own data for titles
-You can easily write a new repository (implement \AlistairShaw\NameExploder\Title\TitleRepository) and inject it into the main class  Just ensure they are returned as a JSON string as per the built-in lists at /src/Data.
+You can easily write a new repository (implement \AlistairShaw\NameExploder\Title\TitleRepository) and inject it into the main class  Just ensure you return an array of Title objects, and it will work great!

 ```php
 require 'vendor/autoload.php';